 - The most trips I have done in one week are 197

 - The most money I have made in one week is $3,492 (81 hours online, 60 active)

 - My largest single trip was $240 on Lyft Lux (2-hour drive)

 - My highest paid trip per mile was $67 on a 1.1-mile trip to the airport”

 What else can I say?
 Through SMTMC, I now understand that the gig economy is not all bad.
 It provides a lot of drivers an opportunity to reach their goals and work towards their Plan B.

-Are Uber/Lyft/ Doordash perfect?
-Far from it, but the upside is that there are people like Kyle who are smart, resourceful, entrepreneurial, and who clearly have an exit strategy.
+Are Uber, Lyft, and Doordash perfect?
+Far from it, but the upside is that there are people like Kyle who are intelligent, resourceful, entrepreneurial, and who clearly have an exit strategy.

 I am proud to call Kyle a friend now.
 Hopefully, I will get an invitation when he is in Korea, brushing up on his language skills.